carpentries-incubator/python_packaging/episodes/04-history-of-packaging.Rmd

 ```

 It is not recommended to use `distutils` for new projects, and it will be removed from
-standard Python distributions starting from version 3.12.
+standard Python distributions in version 3.12.
 Listing dependencies in
 `requirements.txt` is also no longer required.

 ## `setuptools` and `egg` files